abbysmal/gc-tracing/proposal.md

 We aim to merge the tracing runtime with a feature level at least matching the instrumented runtime's.
-We believe the tracing runtime can have a sufficiently low overhead so that it can sit in the regular runtime without overly impacting performances in programs not making use of the feature.
+We believe the tracing runtime can have a sufficiently low overhead so that it can sit in the regular runtime without overly impacting performances in programs that do not use the feature.

 Removing it would as well speed up OCaml's compilation, by not having to build an extra runtime.
 A more straightforward approach to statistics gathering sitting in the main runtime would also simplify maintenance:
 While working on porting the `eventlog` framework to trunk we found a long standing inconsistency within the instrumented runtime's output. (see GPR #9004)

-The inclusion of the eventlog framework adds as well a bit of duplicate noise in the codebase, as it does trace similar metrics as the instrumented runtime.
+The inclusion of the eventlog framework adds as well a bit of duplicate noise in the codebase, as it trace similar codepaths as the instrumented runtime.

 As such we will submit a second PR to deprecate the instrumented runtime from the OCaml distribution.